open-craft/learning-credentials/docs/decisions/0002-architecture.rst

 #.
 We decided not to use `openedx-events`_ because retrieving the eligible users can be a heavy operation.
 Doing it on
    every block completion or problem submission is likely to cause performance issues.
 We may consider this approach in the future, but now we want to avoid adding more complexity.
 #.
-If a user matches the criteria, the certificates will be generated from a PDF template (stored in the assets model).
+If a user matches the criteria, the credentials will be generated from a PDF template (stored in the assets model).
    The PDF will be uploaded to S3, and the link will be sent to the user.
-The generation process should also be pluggable - it means that other developers can develop a Python package and install it to have custom ways to generate certificates.
+The generation process should also be pluggable - it means that other developers can develop a Python package and install it to have custom ways to generate credentials.

 .. _celerybeat: https://django-celery-beat.readthedocs.io/en/latest/
 .. _openedx-events: https://github.com/openedx/openedx-events